matason/symfony-certification/certification.md

 ### Event dispatcher and kernel events
 ### [Official best practices](https://symfony.com/doc/5.0/best_practices.html)
 Introduced by Fabien during his Symfony Live 2014 keynote in New York (whilst there were other Symfony Live conference talks online, I couldn't find any from New York).
+* For caching, using the Cache Contracts approach is recommended: it requires less code boilerplate and provides cache stampede protection by default.
 * Use annotations for configuring routes
 * Use Symfony CLI binary to create new projects
 * Use the default Symfony directory structure